p0six/cpsc481/README.md

 Implemented the Euclidean distance equation to be used by our ghost AI search algorithms.
  We may or may not go forward with euclidean distance in our final version.

-####multiagents.py
+####multiAgents.py
 We added cpsc481 agent to drive the behavior of Pacman to deal with a set of weights which correspond to specific Qlearning features.
 These set of weights dynamically change the behavior of Pacmans decisions or turns based on the location of the ghosts, food, power pellets, and more.
+PAC-MAN now uses getBetterPacmanActions() which removes the "Stop" direction as an option, making him seem more aggressive.

 ####game.py

 Modified to allow for the setting and the getting of weights which are being used in reinforcement learning.
 Essentially, it was modified to verify that the weights are always kept on the game state.
 These changes are allow being made when the --reinforcementLearning command is being set or called in the terminal.
+Added a getBetterPacmanActions() function which removes his ability to stop, and makes him seem more aggressive.

 ####search.py
 We created the A* search ghost function which is used for path finding